bhuiyanmobasshir94/Apache-Airflow-Starter/README.md

 password: admin
 ```

-If you issue login then try this `FLASK_APP=airflow.www.app flask fab reset-password`
+If you issue login then try this `FLASK_APP=airflow.www.app flask fab reset-password` or `FLASK_APP=airflow.www.app flask fab create-admin`

 Now you can login to the web `http://localhost:8080/`